indralukmana/graphql-jobs-list/README.md

 - NodeJS 14+
 - [Yarn](https://classic.yarnpkg.com/en/) package manager (you can also use NPM but the following guides will use `Yarn`)
+- For Windows user, Next.js with the recent SWC  default might still have some issues so you might need to use WSL in Windows

 Then install the dependencies execute